Concave Utility Reinforcement Learning with Zero-Constraint Violations: Simulation Results

+Define the reward function as $r(s,a, b)$ and the constraints for service and flow as $c^1(s,a, b)$ and $c^2(s,a, b)$, respectively.
+Define the stationary policy for service and flow as $\pi_a$ and $\pi_b$, respectively.
+Then, the problem can be defined as

+According to the discussion in \citep{altman1991constrained}, we define the reward function as $r(s,a,b)=5 - s$, which is an decreasing function only dependent on the state.
+It is reasonable to give higher reward when the number of customers waiting in the queue is small.
+For the constraint function, we define $c^1(s,a,b)=-10a + 6$ and $c^2 = - 8(1-b)^2+2$, which are dependent only on service and flow action, respectively.
+Higher constraint value is given if the probability for the service and flow are low and high, respectively.

-We use the length of horizon $T=10^5$ and run 100 independent simulations of the proposed \NAM\ algorithm.
-The result is shown in the Figure \ref{fig:Learning process}.
-The average values of the long-term averaged reward and the constraint functions are shown in the solid lines, and the shadow region denotes the standard deviation.
+In the simulation, the length of the buffer is set as $L=5$.
+The service action space is set as $[0.2,0.4,0.6,0.8]$ and the flow action space is set as $[0.4,0.5,0.6,0.7]$.
+We use the length of horizon $T=5\times10^5$ and run $50$ independent simulations of all algorithms.
+The experiments were run on a $36$ core Intel-i9 CPU @$3.00$ GHz with $64$ GB of RAM.
+The result is shown in the Figure \ref{fig:empirical_study}.
+The average values of the cumulative reward and the constraint functions are shown in the solid lines.
+Further, we plot the standard deviation around the mean value in the shadow to show the random error.
 In order to compare this result to the optimal, we assume that the full information of the transition dynamics is known and then use Linear Programming to solve the problem.
-The optimal expected reward from LP is $4.08$ for the true MDP.
-We now make the following observations based on the simulation results.

-\textbf{Effect of the frequency of policy updates}: We compare the \NAM\ algorithm in Algorithm \ref{alg:algorithm} with a modified algorithm which updates the policy after every interaction with the environment.
-The number of epochs in Algorithm \ref{alg:algorithm} is bounded by $O(SA\log(T))$ \cite[Proposition 18]{jaksch2010near} whereas the number of epochs of the modified algorithm is $T$.
-Our claim that the proposed regret bounds does not depend on the number epochs, is empirically evident in Figure \ref{fig:reward_regret}.
-The regret of the doubling epoch based algorithm \ref{alg:algorithm} matches the regret guarantees of the everytime policy update strategy, however it does not match the performance empirically.
-However, the doubling epoch based algorithm obtains lower constraint violations as the agent plays $\epsilon_e$- conservative policy for longer duration, thus violating constraints less (Figure \ref{fig:flow_const} and Figure \ref{fig:service_const}).
-Compared to this, the agent which updates the policy after every interaction, plays a lesser conservative policy and this results in empirically increased constraints violations.

-\textbf{Effect of the parameter $K$ in \NAM\ algorithm}: We note that in practice the optimal $K= LdT_MS\sqrt{A}$ may be difficult to precisely calculate.
-Hence, we evaluate the proposed \NAM\ algorithm for various values of $K$.
-If we choose the multiplication factor $K=0$, we will not be achieving zero constraint violations but still bounding the constraint violations with $\Tilde{O}(LdT_MS\sqrt{A/T})$.
-Note that as we increase the value of $K$, the constraint violations decrease in Figure \ref{fig:service_const} and Figure \ref{fig:flow_const}.
-However, this results in a lower reward value as observed in Figure \ref{fig:reward_regret}.
-In principle, the agent must select $K$ which allows to obtain a feasible policy and reduce the violations.
+The optimal cumulative reward for the constrained optimization is calculated to be 4.48 with both flow constraint and service constraint values to be $0$.
+The optimal cumulative reward for the unconstrained optimization is 4.8 with service constraint being $-2$ and flow constraint being $-0.88$.